-The network affects classes with attendance of over 4,000 students and extracurricular activities with attendance of over 16,000 students annually.
+The network is currently impacting classes with attendance of over 7,300 students each semester.
 Learn more about what our partner schools are doing to transform theological education!

 Our name is derived from the Greek term used in the New Testament to refer to discipleship responsibilities (“stewardship”) and also the management of business and the city’s public treasury (“economics”).
 This name embodies our conviction that discipleship to Christ leads us to value human flourishing and work to serve the common good of all our communities.
 See our Student Outcome Goals below for more on our purpose and vision.

 The national office of the Oikonomia Network is located at the Center for Transformational Churches at Trinity International University.
 Contact us to learn more!